yogindoolab/Solar-R-Us/README.md

 As the product manager for this effort, I will work closely with an internal team consisting of product developers, manufacturing, marketing, operations, customer support, and sales.
 I will drive the completion of an internal assessment which includes completetion of various documents listed below.
 I will lead the way to ensure the product management lifecycle is used to SRU's advantage.
 I will drive the completion of an external assessment.
 In addition, I will need to drive all market development efforts for the new product offerings.

-Below are the neccesary Product development lifecycle requiements I have generated for this new product offering.
+Below are the neccesary requiements I have generated as I went through the product development lifecycle for this new product.
 I have attached each document to this repo for viewing.

 1) The Conceive Phase:
   - Porter's Five Forces Model